Megan Elizabeth Euker: Career

 Since 2008, Euker has exhibited artwork internationally at museums and galleries (represented by Linda Warren Projects).
 She did a solo exhibition, The Cure at The International Museum of Surgical Science (IMSS) in Chicago.

 She has curated three exhibitions of her students work at the IMSS, Chicago, featuring medical devices created under her mentorship.
 Euker has also been featured at Matthew Rachman Gallery The University Club of Chicago, The Storefront Project, New York. and other galleries and venues.

-Euker's artwork has appeared on the covers of Wall Street Journal Bestselling book Flight of the Rondone, by Patrick Girondi published by Skyhorse Publishing, as well as New City by Patrick Girondi published Skyhorse Publishing.
+Euker's artwork has appeared on the covers of Wall Street Journal Bestselling book Flight of the Rondone, by Patrick Girondi published by Skyhorse Publishing, as well as New City, Faded Genes, Blind Faith, and Chivalry by Patrick Girondi published Skyhorse Publishing.
 Her work has also appeared on the cover of The Philosophy of Sex by Raja Halwani and the music albums Orphan’s Return and Orphan's Final Chapter (Patrick Girondi & the Orphan's Dream).

-Euker works with San Rocco Therapeutics as the Project Manager in their efforts to bring a safe and accessible gene therapy cure to patients with Sickle Cell Disease and Beta Thalassemia.
+Euker works with San Rocco Therapeutics as the Vice President in their efforts to bring a safe and accessible gene therapy cure to patients with Sickle Cell Disease and Beta Thalassemia.
 She has taught at The School of the Art Institute of Chicago, University of South Florida; and the Accademia di Belle Arti in Siracusa, Sicily.